-There are organizations that have built solid reputations for being able to consistently manage most of their projects effectively.
+There are organizations that have built solid reputations for being able to consistently manage most of their projects effectively with is need for pharmaceutical jobs.
 On the other hand, many organizations have more spotty reputations when it comes to successful project management.
 In such organizations, there are issues of incomplete projects, over-budgets, weak standard processes and techniques, and poor time management among other issues.

 Having good project management skills is one of the best ways to overcome such shortcomings.
 Nonetheless, this does not mean that an organization or a business will not have problems nor does it mean that business risks will go away.
 The value of good project management entails having standard processes in place to deal with all the potential contingencies in your organization.